ticketsonic/ticketsonic-your-ticketing-solution/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You have to create an account at TicketSonic and obtain API credentials <a href="https://www.ticketsonic.com/user/registration">HERE</a>.

 ### Prerequisites

-When you upload this plugin in your WooCommerce store you have to install the dependency plugins via
+You have to be able to use composer
 * composer
   ```sh
   composer install